Osiris-Team/VelocityAuth/README.md

   , by changing the permissions function of the player.
 - Whitelist mode to completely block not registered players from joining.

+## Usage
+1. Download `Velocity-Auth.jar` from the latest release [here](https://github.com/Osiris-Team/VelocityAuth/releases).
+2. Put the jar into your velocity /plugins folder.
+3. Start your velocity server/proxy.

 ## Commands

 #### /aregister _username_ _password_